StareInTheAir/dldu-points/README.md

 ## OBS setup

 A deployed and hosted version of the website exists, but it isn't public.
 Contact stareintheair#7130 on Discord to request access.
+I do spreak German 😉

 - Insert your sheet id into the URL I will send you.
 - Create a new browser source and use the URL you just created.